 Fluid pressure, Variation of fluid pressure with depth, pressure head, atmospheric, gage, vacuum pressure, relationship with diagram, pressure measurement using simple and differential manometer with formation of gage equation.
 Hydrostatics pressure on plane surface, Center of pressure and total pressure for fluid masses subjected to horizontal, vertical and inclined plane surface.

 Unit III: Kinematics of flow

 Velocity and its variation with space and time.
 Acceleration of fluid Particles, Lagrangian and Eulerian approaches in fluid flow description, type of flows.
-Equation of continuity in cartesian co-ordinate systems.
-Stream function and velocity potential function, free and forced vortices.
+Equation of continuity in cartesian co-ordinate systems and its application.